Search here...

 We sat outside facing the mountains – it’s such a beautiful view!
 I chose the smoked duck as a starter and my husband had the beef tartar with bone marrow.
 To follow, I had the lamb with plums (which was exquisite!) and my husband had the pork belly.
 To accompany our food we had a bottle of Morena sparkling wine, which is produced in Franschhoek on a family-run farm.

-Food at The Kitchen at Maison
+Sitting facing the mountains at The Kitchen at Maison

 On Sunday we had a fabulous lunch at Pierneef à La Motte, the restaurant on the La Motte wine estate.
 I had booked in advance as their Sunday lunch is a fixed menu and very popular.
 We asked to sit outside and sat on the terrace, overlooking the pond.